 The attorney and deponent review the deposition transcript afterwards.
 The deponent must sign the recorded deposition testimony as true.
 If something is inaccurate the deponent can change the testimony.
 For example, a witness may say one thing in a deposition, go home and think about it and realize the answer was wrong.
 Depositions are sworn testimony, so they are made under penalty of perjury, and they can be used in court as testimony.
 It is very important to answer questions in a deposition honestly and accurately.

-Depositions in Dallas and Fort Worth, Texas litigation
+Depositions in Texas litigation

 Depositions can be long, tedious and even boring.
 However, they are an extremely important part of the discovery process.
 In civil trials, there are no Perry Mason moments where the attorney pulls out the secret evidence and destroys the other side.
 All parties engage in a sharing of information before trial.
 This helps each party prepare as well as assess the case.
 It encourages settling.
 Each party should understand the strengths and weaknesses of its case and determine its realistic chances of prevailing at trial.